 Bicheno - Little Blue Penguins

 To spot a higher number of Fairy Penguins or Little Blue Penguins the main breeding season in November and December is the best time of the year.
 September, October, and January around 100 and less arrive after sunset at the shore.
 Usually, you spot a higher number of penguins at high tide, because the little blue have to walk less distance to their nests.
 It's pretty tricky where they get out of the water and walk over the huge boulders.
 You can watch them in the evening without a tour but please don't disturb them, don't block their way, don't use a torch just a red light, and don't pet them.
 If they get disturbed they may disappear in Bicheno.

 You may see blue penguins throughout the year in Bicheno and Tasmania but a few only in winter.
-During summer, you see plenty of them.
+During summer, you spot plenty of them.
 Anyhow, wildlife is not predictable.
 Especially in winter, it can happen that none of them come ashore.